Freediving blackout: Surface blackout

-Surface blackout occurs just after the diver exhales on the surface, and may happen before, during or after inhalation of the first breath.
-When the diver exhales, there is usually a reduction of intrathoracic pressure, which is exacerbated by the effort of inhalation, which can further compromise the partial pressure of oxygen in the alveolar capillaries, and after a small time lag, the oxygen supply to the brain.
+Surface blackout occurs just after the diver exhales on the surface, and may happen before, during, or after inhalation of the first breath.
+When the diver exhales, there is usually a reduction of intrathoracic pressure, which is exacerbated by the effort of inhalation, which can further compromise the partial pressure of oxygen in the alveolar capillaries and, after a small time lag, the oxygen supply to the brain.
 The exhalation also reduces the buoyancy of the diver and increases the risk of sinking as a consequence of blackout.
 The drop in intrathoracic pressure may also reduce cardiac output for this period and thereby further compromise the cerebral oxygen supply.
 The delay between breathing and the oxygenated blood reaching the brain can exceed 15 seconds.
 Competitive freediving safety monitors watch the diver for at least 30 seconds after surfacing.
 Recovery breathing may reduce the risk of surface blackout during the critical period after surfacing.

 Consequences

 The usual consequence of blackout, if the diver's airway is not protected, is drowning.
 A diver who has blacked out and has been promptly returned to the surface will usually regain consciousness within seconds.
 While the diver is still unconscious underwater, they are at high risk of drowning.
 The time between loss of consciousness and death varies considerably depending on a number of factors but can be as little as 2 1/2 minutes.

 An unconscious diver loses voluntary bodily control, but still has protective reflexes that protect the airway.
 One of these is laryngospasm, which closes the larynx to prevent water from entering the lungs.
 After some time a laryngospasm will relax and the airway will open.
-If the diver has reached the surface and the diver's face is kept above water, when the laryngospasm relaxes spontaneous breathing will often resume.
+If the diver has reached the surface and the diver's face is kept above water, when the laryngospasm relaxes, spontaneous breathing will often resume.

 If the diver is still underwater when the laryngospasm relaxes, then water will enter the airway and may reach the lungs, which will cause complications even if resuscitation is successful.
 Secondary drowning may occur as a result.

 Differential diagnosis

 The sudden and unexpected death of a swimmer, with no involuntary drowning sequence, can be difficult to ascribe to a specific cause.
 The possibilities may include pre-existing organic cardiac disease, pre-existing cardiac electrical abnormalities, epilepsy, hypoxic blackout, homicide and suicide.
 The diagnosis may have significant legal consequences.

 Careful recording of observed events can improve the chances of correct diagnosis.
-The victim of hypoxic blackout may have been seen to be hyperventilating before the dive, and typically the blackout will have occurred some time after immersion, often without surfacing, and usually close to the surface.
+The victim of hypoxic blackout may have been seen to be hyperventilating before the dive, and typically the blackout will have occurred some time after immersion, often before surfacing but close to the surface.
 The victim is subsequently found unconscious or dead at the bottom of the water.
 Accounts of witnesses may be useful in diagnosing the cause and in the resuscitation and treatment of survivors.